gaelcolas/Sampler/README.md

 tasks (workflow), leveraging the [`Invoke-Build`](https://www.powershellgallery.com/packages/InvokeBuild) task runner.

-The script do not assume your environment has the required PowerShell modules, so the bootstrap is done by the project's script file `build.ps1`, and can resolve the dependencies listed in the project's file `RequiredModules.psd1` using [`PSDepend`](https://www.powershellgallery.com/packages/PSDepend).
+The script does not assume your environment has the required PowerShell modules, so the bootstrap is done by the project's script file `build.ps1`, and can resolve the dependencies listed in the project's file `RequiredModules.psd1` using [`PSDepend`](https://www.powershellgallery.com/packages/PSDepend).